Summary in 30 seconds

 2. The local app keeps your content on your device

-The Memry desktop application runs entirely on your computer.
+The memrynote desktop application runs entirely on your computer.
 Your notes, tasks, journal, and files are stored as plain Markdown files in a vault folder you choose.
 None of that content is sent to us, period.

 Optional update checks contact our update server, which sees only your IP address and app version.

-3. Optional anonymous usage metrics
+4. Optional anonymous usage metrics

-Memry includes an optional, anonymous telemetry stream so we can understand which features get used, where the app crashes, and where it slows down.
+memrynote includes an optional, anonymous telemetry stream so we can understand which features get used, where the app crashes, and where it slows down.
 You can turn it off at any time in Settings → Privacy → Share Anonymous Usage Metrics.
 It is on by default in production builds and off in development builds.

 Each event ships with: